masterborn/master-program-ikss-d/README.md

 ## Getting Started

-Follow these instructions to get the application up and running
+Follow these instructions to get the application up and running.

 ### Prerequisites